bessiambre/casync/README.md

 I think there's a reason for these bad memories which is that there is little good information out there on how to structure asynchronous code with callbacks.
 A secondary reason might have been the dislike of too many scopes and brackets but this problem is completely solved with casync/await.

-Proper continuation passing style (CPS) code always has a single callback at the end of functions that is called when the work is done (calling this `done` function is analogous to returning in a direct style function).
+Proper continuation passing style (CPS) functions always takes a single callback at the end of function parameters that is called when the work is done (calling this `done` function is analogous to returning in a direct style function).

 ```js
 function asyncFn(x,done){